 Tyler Summitt is now in his first year as head coach for Louisiana Tech women's basketball.
 He took the position in April of 2014 and got to work immediately.
 Tyler is also a co-founder and board member of The Pat Summitt Foundation, participates in public speaking engagements and is active in church with his wife, AnDe.

 He spent two years as an assistant coach for Marquette University where he was the offensive coordinator, skill development coordinator for every position, performed all recruiting duties and was the scouting coordinator.
 Summitt graduated from the University of Tennessee Chancellor’s Honors Program where he was a member of the Tennessee men’s basketball team for two seasons, gaining experience from Cuonzo Martin and Bruce Pearl.
 Tyler was a student assistant coach for the Tennessee Women’s Basketball Program which is known worldwide for the coaching success of his mother, Pat Summitt.
 Tyler was assigned various duties for the Lady Vols, including helping in practices, film review and taking game statistics on the bench.
 He knows the feeling of victory as he was actively involved in the 2007 through 2009 seasons that resulted in two Lady Vols NCAA National Championships.
 You could say Tyler Summitt was born with and has continued the tradition of coaching that his mother Pat Summitt instilled in him.
-He has been the head coach of numerous AAU teams in Tennessee, including the Tennessee Fury 17U who won the State Championship.
+He has been the head coach of numerous AAU teams in Tennessee since 2008, including the Tennessee Fury 17U who won the State Championship.
 He has also been a head coach at the Pat Summitt, Cuonzo Martin and Bruce Pearl Summer Camps from 2005–2011.

 Tyler married his high school sweetheart, Anne Dennis (“AnDe”) Ragsdale Summitt, on June 1, 2013.
 They are now residing in Ruston, LA.